DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 Well done!
 You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-group-and-user).

->Note:  Logout in ODM components using Azure AD authentication raises an error for the time being.
-This is a known issue.
-We recommend to use a private window in your browser to log in, so that logout is done just by closing this window.

 ### Set up Rule Designer

 To be able to securely connect your Rule Designer to the Decision Server and Decision Center services that are running in Certified Kubernetes, you need to establish a TLS connection through a security certificate in addition to the OpenID configuration.